arrenree/KDB/README.md

 `b _ d

-/ drop key `b and its value 3 from dict

 key | value
 ----------
 a   | 1
 c   | 3

+/ drop key b and its associated value from the dict
+/ can drop multiple keys at once
 ```